Limburg Lab

 Welcome to the group website of the Limburg Lab: Supramolecular Photochemistry and Catalysis (SPC).
 We are a young research group at the University of Barcelona started in October 2022.
 We study photochemistry and apply it in synthesis, energy transition and nanoscale materials.
 We are interested in Photocatalysis, Coordination Chemistry, Supramolecular and Nanoscale Chemistry, Computational Chemistry, Mechanistic Elucidation, and Organic and Molecular Electronics.
 Our research projects therefore bridge the common divides in chemistry and contain elements from the traditional fields of Organic, Inorganic and Physical Chemistry.
 Our current research projects include:

-• Synthetic Neurons and Artificial Photoactivated Synapses.
+• Synthetic Neurons and Artificial Photoactivated Synapses (ERC-StG).

 • Novel Cobalt-Organophotoredox Catalytic Reactions.